MikeRatcliffe/Recipes/recipes/chicken-enchiladas.md

 2. Add flour and cook for 1 minute, whisking constantly.
 3. Add in the chili powder, garlic powder, cumin and oregano and cook for 1 more minute, whisking constantly.
 4. Gradually pour in the stock, whisking constantly to combine until no lumps remain.
-5. Simmerfor about 10-15 minutes, uncovered, until the sauce has slightly thickened.
+5. Simmer for about 10-15 minutes, uncovered, until the sauce has slightly thickened.
 6. Give the sauce a taste and season with salt, as needed.

 Enchiladas: